BIOCHEM 1 — COOPERATIVE EDUCATION/CO-OP IN BIOCHEMISTRY

 Lecture.
 The relation of structure and kinetics to mechanisms of enzymatic catalysis; studies of specific enzymes and enzyme systems.

-Course will emphasize the importance of coenzyme and cofactors of enzymes in biochemistry.
+Emphasizes the importance of coenzyme and cofactors of enzymes (i.e., vitamins and minerals) in biochemistry.
 All aspects of the biochemistry of coenzymes will be covered, including their biosynthesis as far as is known, the biochemical reactions they catalyze, their chemical and spectroscopic properties, and the mechanisms by which they facilitate biochemical reactions.

 BIOCHEM/PHMCOL-M/ZOOLOGY 630 — CELLULAR SIGNAL TRANSDUCTION MECHANISMS